 A core feature of Dynatrace is the PurePath® distributed tracing capability.
-A single PurePath is a full end-to-end distributed trace.
-In contrast to other tracing technologies, Dynatrace PurePath traces are automatically captured by OneAgent.
-In addition to service-level traces and response times, PurePath traces also provide deep code-level insights, which enable method-hotspot analysis, request attributes, request and database analysis, and detailed error analysis.
-All of this is provided automatically, out of the box, with Dynatrace PurePath distributed tracing.
-PurePath tracing is also one of the core ingredients that enables Davis, the Dynatrace AI, to perform automatic baselining and root cause analysis.
+A single PurePath distributed trace is a full end-to-end distributed trace.
+In contrast to other tracing technologies, distributed traces in Dynatrace are automatically captured by OneAgent.
+In addition to service-level traces and response times, distributed traces also provide deep code-level insights, which enable method-hotspot analysis, request attributes, request and database analysis, and detailed error analysis.
+All of this is provided automatically, out of the box, with Dynatrace distributed tracing.
+Tracing powered by PurePath® technology is also one of the core ingredients that enables Davis, the Dynatrace AI, to perform automatic baselining and root cause analysis.
 In support of this, Dynatrace distributed tracing provides the highest level of data granularity and fidelity on the market.

 Dynatrace high-fidelity distributed tracing

 Dynatrace OneAgent traces each distributed transaction end to end.
 OneAgent captures a higher number of distributed traces than any other tracing technology on the market.
 With a standard setup, each Dynatrace OneAgent captures a certain number of new end-to-end distributed traces within each monitored process every minute .
 Each end-to-end distributed trace contains code-level and business insights.
 A distributed trace can contain many service calls to many tiers.
 Due to the full end to end capture for each trace, second- and third-level tiers often capture more total service calls than entry-point processes.